Where to Buy Specialty Coffee in Roatán: A Local Roaster's Guide

 It's a mixed bag, honestly.
 Some restaurants and dive shops are starting to serve specialty coffee, often sourcing from local roasters.
 Most resorts still serve commodity coffee from large suppliers — perfectly drinkable, but not what you came to Honduras for.

 A few standout places on the island serve Spirit Origin Coffee directly, so you can taste before you commit to a bag.
 Kimpton Grand Roatán serves our coffee at their on-property café, and Vos Café also pours Spirit Origin.
-If specialty coffee matters to you, those are reliable bets — or you can stop by our roastery for the full selection.
+You can also dine at From the Roots, our own restaurant, or stop by the roastery for the full selection.

 The bottom line

-If you're in Roatán and you want real specialty Honduran coffee — traceable, freshly roasted, sold by people who actually know what they're pouring — the dedicated option on the island is Spirit Origin Coffee.
+If you're in Roatán and you want real specialty Honduran coffee — traceable, freshly roasted, sold by people who actually know what they're pouring — the dedicated option on the island is Spirit Origin Coffee in First Bight.
 Stop by the shop, book an Omakase, or order online.
 And whatever you do, check the roast date.

-Spirit Origin Coffee is a specialty roaster on Roatán, Honduras, sourcing directly from Honduran producers.
+Spirit Origin Coffee is a specialty roaster in First Bight, Roatán, Honduras, sourcing directly from Honduran producers.
 Visit us in person, find us on Google Maps, or shop online at spiritorigincoffee.com.